Huddle01/monorepo-sdk/apps/docs/pages/docs/web-sdk/prerequisite.md

 ## Installing Node.js

-To use the client sdk you must have Node.js installed on your machine.
+To use the Client SDK, you must have Node.js installed on your machine.

 - Install Node.js [with NVM](https://github.com/nvm-sh/nvm)
 - Install Node.js [with FNM](https://github.com/Schniz/fnm)